The exact convex roof for GHZ-W mixtures for three qubits and beyond: Abstract

 \section{Abstract}

-I present an exact solution for the convex roof of the square root of the threetangle for all states within the Bloch sphere.
-The working horse that optimal decompositions contain as many states from the zero-polytope as possible which can be called zero-state locking is proved and an inequality is derived which decides about the optimality of the decompositions under consideration here.
-The footprint of the measure of entanglement consists in a characteristic pattern for the fixed pure states on the surface which form the optimal solution.
-The solution is subject to transformation properties due to the SL-invariance of the entanglement measure.
+I present an exact solution for the convex roof of the square root of the threetangle for rank two density matrices and for all states within the Bloch sphere.
+Aside the formerly known two tetrahedra it contains three additional optimal tetrahedra and connecting triangular optimal decompositions.
+The remaining optimal decompositions are one-dimensional.
+Optimal decompositions are proved to contain as many states from the zero-polytope as possible, a property that is called zero-state locking; it will be the working horse throughout this work.
+In addition, an inequality is derived which decides about the optimality of the decompositions under consideration.
+The footprint of the measure of entanglement consists in a characteristic pattern for the fixed pure states on the Bloch sphere surface which constitute the optimal solution.
+This solution is subject to transformation properties due to the SL-invariance of the entanglement measure which renders the optimal decomposition found here to all the states within the SL-class of GHZ and W. The method presented here is directly applicable to the symmetric mixture of generalized GHZ and W states for arbitrary number of qubits but the main structure of the 3-dimensional tetrahedra is general for all rank-two mixtures of states.